7 Fair Lending HMDA Questions to Kickstart Your Compliance

 7. Do We Have the Expertise to Accurately Understand the Results of Our Analysis, and Manage the Risk Effectively?

 Like the first question, this one isn't related to a specific Fair Lending risk, but is a more general indicator of the health of your compliance program.
 We've worked with hundreds of compliance officers, senior management teams and risk managers, and know that managing compliance is an enormous job.

 It can be challenging for a compliance professional who is charged with so much responsibilty to also act as a statistician, demographer and data analyst when it comes to Fair Lending loan analysis.

 Conducting the data analysis is one thing - interpreting it accurately is another.
 Drawing conclusions based on loan analysis and comparing it to relevant benchmarks require skills that and experience that only come with time and exposure.
 It is our experience, that those institutions that have a credible resource that can explain the results of their statistical analysis and help them prioritize the potential risks are best prepared to manage Fair Lending effectively.
 They are able to understand the focal points quickly and focus 90 percent of their time addressing them.

-TRUPOINT Viewpoint: There is power in the numbers, but the real power is in understanding what they mean.
-At TRUPOINT, our team of compliance professionals, programmers and data analysts see thousands of data sets a year.
+Ncontracts Viewpoint: There is power in the numbers, but the real power is in understanding what they mean.
+At Ncontracts, our team of compliance professionals, programmers and data analysts see thousands of data sets a year.
 Your team may only review one or two.
-Whether you choose to partner with TRUPOINT or another provider, make sure they offer robust data analysis, clear interpretation of the findings and actionalble suggestions for resolving any issues found.
+Whether you choose to partner with Ncontracts or another provider, make sure they offer robust data analysis, clear interpretation of the findings and actionable suggestions for resolving any issues found.

-Are you ready to learn more and get pricing for Fair Lending, HMDA, CRA and/or Redlining subscriptions to the TRUPOINT Analytics software?
+Are you ready to learn more and get pricing for Fair Lending, HMDA, CRA and/or Redlining solutions?
 Then just click below!